 - First Aid and Emergency Action Plans, including a participant with symptoms (even suspected symptoms that develop during the trip)

-- On-water questionnaire to screen any participants that may be at risk of contracting COVID-19.
+- Pre-launch questionnaire to screen any participants who may be unvaccinated or otherwise at risk of spreading COVID-19.
 NOTE: If someone does show up with any symptoms of illness whatsoever, or has not been fully vaccinated, they will not be allowed to participate in the activity.
 If this means that if there is no longer a safe ratio of paddlers to leaders that was approved by the Trips or Training Officers, then the activity can no longer proceed as a sanctioned SKABC paddle.

 - Be aware that the leader/instructor has the right to decline a member’s attendance request based on their comfort level and group size, even at the time of the pre-launch briefing.